launchdarkly/LaunchDarkly-Docs/apidocs/overview.md

 For testing purposes, you can make API calls directly from your web browser.
 If you're logged in to the application, the API will use your existing session to authenticate calls.

-If you have a [role](http://docs.launchdarkly.com/v2.0/docs/teams) other than Admin, or have a [custom role](http://docs.launchdarkly.com/v2.0/docs/custom-roles) defined, you may not have permission to perform some API calls.
-You'll receive a `401` response code in that case.
+If you have a [role](https://docs.launchdarkly.com/home/team/built-in-roles) other than Admin, or have a [custom role](https://docs.launchdarkly.com/home/team/custom-roles) defined, you may not have permission to perform some API calls.
+You will receive a `401` response code in that case.

 <blockquote>
     <h3><span>❗️</span>Modifying the Origin header causes an error</h3>
     <p>We validate that the Origin header for any API request authenticated by a session cookie matches the expected Origin header.
 The expected Origin header is `https://app.launchdarkly.com`.</p>
-    <p>If the Origin header does not match what's expected, we return an error.
+    <p>If the Origin header does not match what's expected, LaunchDarkly returns an error.
 This error can prevent the LaunchDarkly app from working correctly. </p>
     <p>Any browser extension that intentionally changes the Origin header can cause this problem.
 For example, the `Allow-Control-Allow-Origin: *` Chrome extension changes the Origin header to http://evil.com and causes the app to fail.</p>
     <p>To prevent this error, do not modify your Origin header.</p>
-    <p>We do not require origin matching when authenticating with an Access Token, so this issue does not affect normal API usage.</p>
+    <p>LaunchDarkly does not require origin matching when authenticating with an Access Token, so this issue does not affect normal API usage.</p>
 </blockquote>

 # Representations

 All resources expect and return JSON response bodies.
-Error responses will also send a JSON body-- see [Errors](doc:errors) for a more detailed description of the error format used by the API.
+Error responses will also send a JSON body.
+Read [Errors](doc:errors) for a more detailed description of the error format used by the API.

-In practice this means that you'll always get a response with a `Content-Type` header set to `application/json`.
+In practice this means that you always get a response with a `Content-Type` header set to `application/json`.

 In addition, request bodies for `PUT`, `POST`, `REPORT` and `PATCH` requests must be encoded as JSON with a `Content-Type` header set to `application/json`.

 ## Summary and detailed representations

-When you fetch a list of resources, the response will only include the most important attributes of each resource.
+When you fetch a list of resources, the response includes only the most important attributes of each resource.
 This is a *summary representation* of the resource.
-When you fetch an individual resource (for example, a single feature flag), you'll receive a *detailed representation* containing all of the attributes of the resource.
+When you fetch an individual resource (for example, a single feature flag), you receive a *detailed representation* containing all of the attributes of the resource.

-The best way to find a detailed representation is to follow links-- every summary representation includes a link to its detailed representation.
+The best way to find a detailed representation is to follow links.
+Every summary representation includes a link to its detailed representation.

 ## Links and addressability

-The best way to navigate the API is by following links-- these are attributes in representations that link to other resources.
+The best way to navigate the API is by following links.
+These are attributes in representations that link to other resources.
 The API always uses the same format for links:

 * Links to other resources within the API are encapsulated in a `_links` object.
 * If the resource has a corresponding link to HTML content on the site, it is stored in a special `_site` link.